CdrikPxL/RetroDiction/README.md

 ## Installation
-1. Download the latest version of Attract-Mode from this thread: http://forum.attractmode.org/index.php?topic=2324.0
+1. Download and extract the latest version of Attract-Mode from this thread (first Porst): http://forum.attractmode.org/index.php?topic=2324.0
-2. Download Leap plugin and place it in the appropriate place: https://github.com/keilmillerjr/leap-plugin
+2. Download Leap plugin and extract it in /plugins: https://github.com/keilmillerjr/leap-plugin
-3. Download this layout, unzip it and place in Attract-Mode folder.
+3. Download this layout, unzip it and place in Attract-Mode folder, overwriting as needed.
+Overwriting is safe in most cases but take a look at contents just in case.

+**Note: The current size of download will be around 1.2 GB**

+### Experienced Attract-Mode User
 4. Run Attract-Mode and turn on the Leap plugin.
 5. Link the displays to appropriate layout nut file.
     - layout.nut: The main/ start display
     - layout_platforms.nut: Used in platforms i.e. Arcades, Computers, Collections, Consoles and Handhelds
     - layout_system.nut: Used in system e.g. Atari 2600, Sega Game Gear, MAME etc
     **Note: You can use the attract.am and attract.cfg in /extras either directly or in case of later as a template**

+### New Attract-Mode User
+4a.
+Copy attract.cfg and attract.am from /extras to Attract-Mode folder root.
+This will setup all displays and controls.

+**Note: Some controls are xbox 360 controller based and may require mapping to keyboard or any other device in use**

 ## Controls
----
+To be added!

 ## Contents of Downloaded Zip
 - **extras:** Includes pre-made attract.cfg, attract.am, default-display.cfg and default-emulator.cfg files.
 Includes fonts utilized in layout
 and some images which can be used as template.
 - **layouts:** Includes the retrodiction layout with all the images.
+- **romlists:** Includes all main platforms system romlists and collection romlist.
+Also includes same list in excel .xlsx format and xls format for older office versions.
 - **scraper:** System overviews are stored in "scraper/@/overviews" when using nested displays.
 Folder has overviews in simple text files.
 For the moment I am using Chiculeo's ES theme overviews and Chicuelo-Mix layout overviews but they are place-holders and will chnage in future.
 - **sounds:** Sound files used in theme.